flanksource/docs/gomplate.md

 }
 ```

-## `data.JSON`
+# `Data`

-**Alias:** `json`
+## `json`

 Converts a JSON string into an object.
-Works for JSON Objects, but will
-also parse JSON Arrays.
+Works for JSON Objects, but will also parse JSON Arrays.
 Will not parse other valid JSON types.

 For more explict JSON Array support, see [`data.JSONArray`](#data-jsonarray).